Codex CLI Custom Model Providers: The Complete Configuration Guide

 refresh_interval_ms = 300000

-The contract is straightforward: the command receives no stdin, writes the token to stdout (whitespace is trimmed), and exits.
+The contract: the command receives no stdin, writes the token to stdout (whitespace is trimmed) and exits.
 Codex calls it proactively at the refresh_interval_ms cadence rather than waiting for a 4011.

 Google Cloud ADC for Vertex AI

-The command-based auth pattern is exactly how you wire up Google Cloud’s Application Default Credentials.
-Issue #1106 tracks first-class Vertex AI support6, but today you can configure it as a custom provider using gcloud as the token source:
+Command-based auth is how you wire up Google Cloud Application Default Credentials.
+Issue #1106 tracks first-class Vertex AI support6, but you can already configure it as a custom provider using gcloud as the token source:

 model = "gemini-2.5-pro"